Email attachments from Apple Mail are not added to issues any more in v1.2

 I've gotten new emails with the same problems from other clients, so i'm fairly sure it's not an issue with my system :)

-#4 Updated by Daan Poron about 3 years ago
+#4 Updated by Daan Poron over 3 years ago

 Fixed it by making a small change in the mail_handler model.
 I added '|| email.multipart?' to the if-statement.
 The problem for as far as i understand it, is that has_attachments doesn't check for attachments recursively as i tried to explain before.
 When a multipart mail, has a multipart part with an attachment in the multipart part, then it won't find this. by checking if the mail is multipart, it will get all the attachments, and creates them.
 The function to get all the attachments in TMail does look for attachments recursively so it will find the deeper nested attachments.

-#6 Updated by Alex Shulgin about 3 years ago
+#6 Updated by Alex Shulgin over 3 years ago

 - File alexk-3.eml.gz added